 - The power of the fully-robed choir of gifted men and woman she led?
 (Mississippi Mass Choir)

 - The gospel song’s skillful leveraging of a scripture I didn’t know well?
-(Revelations 21, the second to last book in the Holy Bible)
+(Revelations 21, the second to last chapter in the Holy Bible)

 Likely all of the above I’d say.
 Last July, a few months before the 3rd Anniversary of this blog (Sept.
 21, 2016), I learned more about the talented choir – and the lead singer of this spirited song.
 This post seemed a good one to begin the Anniversary Series I promised in September.